boschni/json-merger/README.md

   Options:

     -V, --version                                     output the version number
     -p, --pretty                                      pretty-print the output json
     -o, --output [file]                               the output file.
 Defaults to stdout -op, --operation-prefix [prefix]                  the operation prefix.
 Defaults to $ -am, --default-array-merge-operation [operation]  the default array merge operation.
+Defaults to combine --enable-expression-operation [value]             enables expressions.
+Do not use it to run untrusted code because it uses the node:vm module.
+Defaults to false
-Defaults to combine --error-on-file-not-found           throw an error if a file is not found.
-Defaults to true --error-on-ref-not-found            throw an error if a JSON pointer or JSON path is not found.
-Defaults to true -h, --help                          output usage information
+    --error-on-file-not-found [value]                 throw an error if a file is not found.
+Defaults to true --error-on-ref-not-found [value]                  throw an error if a JSON pointer or JSON path is not found.
+Defaults to true
+    -h, --help                                        output usage information
 ```

 Usage: